MicrosoftDocs/OfficeDocs-SharePoint/migration/MySites-to-OneDrive-Migration-Guide.md

 ## Migration best practices
-Below is a typical migration process that follows Microsoft’s best practices guidance.
+Below is a typical migration process that follows Microsoft's best practices guidance.
 - Select a small set of users for a pilot migration.
 The goal of the pilot is to validate the process, including performance, user communication, and to get a sample of user feedback.</br></br>

 - Perform the pilot migration.
 This should use an incremental migration method, in which migration happens in the background with no user impact, followed by a cutover event in which users on-premises My Sites accounts are disabled and they are directed to use the target OneDrive  environment.
 This method is preferred as it reduces user impact.</br></br>